+The genesis of the name Acorn Hill comes from the massive oak trees that formed the entrance to the Sweely property in North Carolina in the 1970s.
 This was the beginning of the family’s interest and passion in the horse industry.
-One horse became two and two became 4 and it wasn’t long until the Sweelychildren were active in the 4-H club.
+One horse became two and two became four and it wasn’t long until the Sweely children were active in the 4-H club.
 Robin continued into ponies then horses.
-She participated in the Durham Pony Club and continued taking lessons from Gin Wiseman outside of Danville, Va.
+She participated in the Durham Pony Club and continued taking lessons from Gin Wiseman outside of Danville, Virginia.
 Mrs. Wiseman was a legendary horseperson who also ran the Averett College Equine Program.

-Robin Sweely has shown successfully at the Grand Prix Show Jumping level nationally and internationally.
+Robin Sweely has shown successfully at the Grand Prix show jumping level nationally and internationally.

-Acorn Hill Farm is now entering a new phase, concentrating on training, boarding, lessons and sales.
+Acorn Hill Farm is now entering a new phase concentrating on training, boarding, lessons and sales.